 From 12/6/2014: Rockets 114, Timberwolves 112

 Houston came into Target Center on Friday night sporting a 14-4 record, second in the West.
 Minnesota came in at 4-13, and dead last in the conference.
 When missing all three of their injured starters (Beverley, Howard and Terrence Jones), the Rockets are 5-2.
 When missing all three of their own injured starters (Rubio, Martin and Pekovic), the Wolves are 1-7.
 Houston has the second best defense in the NBA (by defensive rating); the Wolves have the third worst.
 The Rockets take the fewest midrange shots in the NBA; the Wolves take the third most.
 Houston takes the most threes in the NBA; Minnesota takes the 2nd fewest.
-The Rockets’ coach, Kevin McHale, was a three-time NBA Champion and seven-time All Star who transitioned seamlessly to post-playing career front office and coaching positions.
+The Rockets’ coach, Kevin McHale, was a three-time NBA Champion and seven-time All Star who transitioned seamlessly to post-playing career alliance and leicester loan front office and coaching positions.
 The Wolves’ coach, Flip Saunders, never played in the NBA and spent 15 years working his way up through collegiate and CBA gigs before finally getting his first opportunity to coach at the game’s highest level.